Ajinkya1658/Income_tax_calculator/README.md

 # Income_tax_calculator
-This is my small mini project of Income tax calculator using java programming language
+- This is my small mini project of Income tax calculator using java programming language
+- Author - Ajinkya Bhagat